PKUHPC/SimpleFS/README.md

 ./build.sh # if shell script (clean.sh, build_intercept.sh, build.sh) can not get executed, use 'chmod 777 $name_of_script$' to fix that
 ```

 II.
-Then if build is successfully finished, these file will be added to wrapper folder
+Then if build is successfully finished, these dynamic library will be added to wrapper folder

 - libsfs_client.so
 - libsyscall_intercept.so